What Are The Health Benefits Of Soursop?

 Since the Nineties, Soursop has been championed for its wide ranging health benefits.
 Soursop leaves are often made into Soursop tea and the dried root may be added to a tea that is known to boost your immune system, help soothe stomach ailments and ease hypertension.
 Soursop is also a powerful antioxidant and a good source of vitamin C, B1 and B2.
 The latter two along with magnesium help to boost your energy levels without giving you the dip that is associated with caffeine.

 In recent years, two studies have also highlighted Soursop’s potential to block pain and reduce inflammation.

 A quick scour of social media will bring up posts declaring soursops ability to slow or prevent cell mutation.
 In 1997, a study was published in the Journal of Medicinal Chemistry which indicated that Soursop compounds might be effective in stopping cell mutation, but there haven’t been any clinical studies to further this line of thought.

 Can you take Soursop supplements?

 You can eat Soursop, but as with most things you’d need to consume a lot to attain the recommended amounts.
-Fortunately, there are supplements that offer concentrated doses.
+Fortunately, there are soursop supplements that offer concentrated doses of Soursop fruit.
 Graviola Fruit by Rio Amazon, £11.99, utilises all parts of the fruit and contains the antioxidant, CoQ10.
 The supplement also contains annonaceous acetogenins.
 It’s recommended that you take between three-to-six supplements a day before food.